Gift tax in real estate: How it works

 More than $1 million $345,800 + 40% every dollar over $1 million

-As noted prior, you don’t pay gift tax on property transferred to spouses who are U.S. citizens.
-Even if your spouse isn’t a citizen, you only have to report total gifts exceeding $175,000 in any given year.
+You pay no gift tax on property transferred to spouses who are U.S. citizens.
+Even if your spouse isn’t a citizen, you only must report total gifts exceeding $185,000 in any given year.

-You can also gift up to the annual exclusion amount to a minor each year, and it’s as if they have control of the funds in the present even if they can’t access it until no later than age 21.
-This is important because ordinarily you can’t exclude property that someone will only have access to in the future under the annual exclusion amount.
+Also, you can give up to the annual exclusion amount to a minor each year.
+It’s as if they have control of the funds in the present, even if they can’t access them until age 21.
+This is important because you can’t normally exclude property that someone will only have access to in the future.

-It’s possible for you and your spouse to split the gifts.
+You and your spouse can split the gifts.
 The easiest way to do this is two separate checks.
 If they are over the annual exclusion limit for both of you, when you file the report, the IRS requests that you both fill out Form 709, but that they be put in the same envelope for paperwork purposes.

-Alternatively, your spouse can sign a consent form giving up their right to give a gift so that you can make a bigger gift of between $18,000 and $36,000 without having it count toward your estate.
+Alternatively, your spouse can sign a consent form giving up their right to give a gift so that you can make a bigger gift without having it count toward your estate.
+For example, with your spouse’s consent, you could gift up to $38,000 ($19,000 x 2) and still not affect your lifetime gift tax exclusion.

-If it’s a situation where you want to give money for a down payment, but you have a few years, you can spread out the gift over time so that you’ll only give up to the annual exclusion limit.
-This way, you maximize the amount you give without touching your future gift or estate tax liability in terms of the lifetime exclusion.
+If you want to give money for a down payment on a home, but you have a few years, you can spread the gift over time to only give up to the annual exclusion limit.
+This way, you maximize the amount you give without touching your future gift or estate tax liability regarding the lifetime exclusion.
+For example, you could spread a $50,000 gift over three years by gifting $19,000 in each of the first two year and $12,000 in the third.

-If you’re looking to do this in the most tax advantageous way, the best thing to do might be to speak with a certified financial planner or tax preparer about life estate planning.
-They’ll be able to holistically look at your financial situation and work with you to minimize your liability while maximizing the assistance you can give to those whom you give gifts.
+If you want to do this in the most tax-advantageous way, speak with a certified financial planner or tax preparer about life estate planning.
+They’ll be able to look at your financial situation holistically and minimize your liability while maximizing how much you can give away.
+For example, transferring property through a life estate can let you give a home to your children now while still living in it, potentially reducing the value of the taxable gift and helping you stay under the lifetime gift tax exemption.

-Gift tax is generally paid by the donor, but they’ll still want to minimize exposure.
-There’s a lifetime exclusion of $13.61 million per person for the 2024 tax year.
-Additionally, for gifts up to $18,000, you don’t even have to file a gift tax return, so these don’t count toward the exclusion.
+The donor generally pays gift tax, but they’ll still want to minimize their tax exposure.
+There’s a lifetime exclusion of $13.99 million per person for the 2025 tax year.
+Additionally, for gifts up to $19,000, you don’t even have to file a gift tax return, so these don’t count toward the exclusion.
 You can minimize liability by splitting gifts or spreading them out, among other strategies.